pursuit-nw-accelerator/crud-takehome-challenge/README.md

 run 'npm -i' to install all required dependencies first. run 'npm run start' to run the server. (p.s for monitoring purpose, i recommand to use this script)

-Imagine you are a software engineer applying for your first job.
-You are going to create a back end application so you can keep track of the jobs you apply for and their current status.

-You should use only your own code.
-Do not use ChatGPT or generative AI, and do not copy code from anyone else.
-If you look up how to do something, cite the URL in a comment next to the code you use.

-**I expect you to be able to explain clearly and correctly what every single line of code does in your submission.**

-## Getting started
-1. Fork this repo.
-1. Clone your fork to your machine.
-1. run `npm install` to install dependencies, and `npm start` to start the server.
-1. Write code to implement the [user stories](#user-stories) and [other requirements](#other-requirements) below.
-1. Commit and push your code as you go, ideally one commit per user story or requirement.

 ## Planning
 Before you start writing code, read the requirements carefully.
 Then create a table with 3 columns like the one below.
 For each requirement write down **how you'll test that it works correctly** and **how you'll build the feature**.
 The plan to build can be general but the steps to test it should be a **specific numbered list** of actions that a user can do (with Postman) and results they can see.